-Leominster Town Council used the Herefordshire Armed Forces Week 2018 Flag Raising Event on 25th June 2018 as an opportunity to sign the Armed Forces Covenant on behalf of the town of Leominster, and in their own right as an employer.
+Leominster Town Council used the Herefordshire Armed Forces Week 2018 Flag Raising Event on 25th June 2018 as an opportunity to sign the Armed Forces Covenant on behalf of the town of Leominster, and in their own right as an employer, who can count a Cadet Force Adult Volunteer amongst their staff.

 The covenant was signed at a special ceremony which was attended by various local dignitaries, town Councillors and veterans from the Armed Forces community living in Leominster, including Brigadier (Ret’d) Peter Jones.
 Students from the Earl Mortimer College were in attendance, and offered readings during the flag raising ceremony itself which was then followed by the unveiling of a special new Memorial Bench.